DaveO-Home/dodex/README.md

 ### Prerequisites

-If using dodex-input, browser must support the "indexDB" storage feature.
-To clear content from indexDB, execute from your browser's dev-tools console; `indexDB.deleteDatabase("dodex")`.
+If using dodex-input, browser must support the "indexedDB" storage feature.
+To clear content from indexedDB, execute from your browser's dev-tools console; `indexedDB.deleteDatabase("dodex")`.

 ### Installing